 With decades of experience and a team of expert professionals under our belt, no recovery requirement is ever out of bounds.
-Here is the process that we follow for every recovery VHD/HDD recovery request:
+Here is the process that we follow for every VHD/VHDX recovery request:

 - We facilitate a doorstep pick up of your hard disk after the payment.

 - We extensively analyzed the hard drive for errors, and then we provide every information about the same, along with a free consultation regarding the best course of action for recovery.

 - The recovery process is undertaken accordingly, and all your lost data is retrieved.